 When we were kids, my dad used to cook Chinese food for us on occasion.
 He'd always make a dish he called "Pico's Bland Chicken"—velveted chicken breast, stir-fried with carrots and seasoned only with salt, if I remember right—for my little sister, who hated anything that had strong flavors.
 Little Pico would not have liked puttanesca.
 Adult Pico probably would.

-By this stage, the spaghetti should be close to al dente.
 There are many folks who say that finishing the spaghetti in the sauce will improve its flavor.
 I've been doing a series of blind tastings on this theory recently (stay tuned for the full report), and I've found that it isn't necessarily true.
 There is, however, a good reason to fish your spaghetti out a little early and transfer it to the simmering sauce to finish cooking: It'll enter what Daniel refers to as "pasta bullet time."
 That is, the pasta finishes cooking drastically slower in the sauce than in the straight-up water, which gives you finer control over hitting that perfect al dente mark.

 One thing you do want to do is make sure to add a few spoonfuls of that starchy pasta cooking water in order to help the sauce come together.
 When you first add the spaghetti to the pan of sauce, it'll look loose and watery.
 But simmer it hard for a moment while tossing, stirring, and adding pasta water to keep it moist, and the sauce will tighten right up, coating each strand of spaghetti in a thin sheen of flavor.